vertica/VerticaPy/docs/source/examples_learn_iris.rst

 Machine Learning
 -----------------

-Let's build the first Linear SVC to predict if a flower is an Iris setosa.
+Let's build the first ``LinearSVC`` to predict if a flower is an Iris setosa.

 .. code-block:: python